ddnexus/elastics-doc/source/doc/4-flex-model/6-Live-Reindex.md

 So you could try a live update, i.e. re-import the data while the old data is still in place.
 From a commercial point of view, that solution is probably better than shutting down the site, but it is still a bad one from a technical point of view.
 Your index will stay in an inconsistent state during the time of the update, and that may probably cause both your old and new code to fail during the process.
 The "deploy-then-update" will not be better than the "update-then-deploy" technique: both will likely produce a quite bad user experience during the process - depending on the magnitude of your changes.

-The live-reindex feature is what you need in this case.
+The flex live-reindex feature is what you need in this case.
 You can leave your production app running the old code/index (and keep updating the old index) while the live-reindex rebuilds a new index by using your new code.
 During the rebuild, all the changes made by the old code (still running live) get tracked and mirrored on the new index.
 When the new index is complete, you can hot-swap the old code and index with the new code and index.
 Just a couple of lines of code to write, practically no down-time, no index inconsistency so no code failures and a very smooth user experience.

+> __Personal Note__: Live-reindexing is tricky per se, but finding a way to perform it easily and regardless the app structure has been an even trickier challenge.

 ## Requirements

 - The live-reindex feature rely on a `redis` list in order to track the changes made by the processes of your running app during the reindex.
 You need to install [redis](http://www.redis.io/download) and the `redis` gem, and/or you may need to add it to your Gemfile.
-- The `:ensure_indices` option (only required when you do a partial reindex) rely on the `flex-backup` gem, so you need to install it to enable partial reindexing.
+- The `:ensure_indices` option (only required when you do a partial reindex) rely on the `flex-backup` gem, so you need to install it (and/or add it to your Gemfile) to enable partial reindexing.

 ## Usage

 Using the live-reindex feature is very easy, but you need to understand the basic about how it works in order to use it properly.

 The live reindexing should be the last step of your new deployment, performed just before you swap the old code with the new one.
 It will take care of reindex your data in new index/indices, including the changes being made during the reindexing itself.

+> If you deploy with `capistrano`, you you should run the reindex method (perhaps in a migration) right before the `creating_symlink`

+### Index Renaming

  The names of the new indices will be prefixed with a timestamp, similar to the timestamp prepended in the `ActiveRecord` migration (something like `20130608103457_my_index` for the index `my_index`).
 However, when the reindex will be completed each old index will be deleted and the new indices will be aliased with the original base name.
 That means that your app will continue to use e.g. the `my_index` name, but it will automatically point to the new (prefixed) index (no intervention required on your side).

+### Stop Indexing

 It's important to understand that code and index must constantly match when the app is running: the old code with the old index; the new code with the new index.
 So in order to ensure that consistency - if your index may get changed by the old code during the reindexing - the live-reindex feature needs to stop the indexing during the swapping.
 For that reason you must define the `:stop_indexing_proc` proc that must ensure to prevent all the processes that use the old code to change the index (e.g. put the app in maintenance mode, wait for eventual `resque` tasks in the queue to complete before returning, flush the indices, etc.).

 The `:stop_indexing_proc` will be called (almost) at the end of the live-reindexing, just before the index swap.
 Just remember that the reindex methods will reindex, call your proc to stop the indexing and swap the old index with the new one: after that you must swap the old code with the new one and resume the indexing that your proc stopped.
 The time from the indexing-stop to the indexing-restart will probably be just a few milliseconds or seconds at worse, but that is a critical step if you want a consistent and complete index and a smooth swapping.

-If you deploy with `capistrano`, you you should run the reindex method right before `creating_symlink` (perhaps in a migration) and you should resume the indexing right after it.
+> If you deploy with `capistrano`, you should resume the indexing right after the `creating_symlink`

-> In case your index is not being changed during the reindexing, obviously you do not need to stop the indexing so you can explicitly pass `:stop_indexing_proc => nil` to silence the `MissingStopIndexingProcError` error.

-There are 3 reindex methods useful for different kind of reindexing

-### Flex::LiveReindex.import_models

-> Use this live reindex to import/reimport `ActiveRecord` and `Mongoid` models.

 You can set the `:stop_indexing_proc` as a configuration setting in the flex initializer file, and omit to pass it each time you need to reindex: